Are lease options legal in the UK and are they a good idea?

 This might be that you don’t have the funds to do the necessary repairs to your house.
 Or it might be that you can’t afford to drop the price for your house to sell quickly.
 You may not like the idea of selling at way under market value to a cash investor.

 But whatever the reason why, lease options is a viable alternative that works well for both parties.

-In a lease-option, a property owner and tenant agree that, at the end of a specified rental period for a given property, the renter has the option of purchasing the property.
+In a lease-option the property owner and tenant agree that at the end of a specified rental period for a given property, the renter has the option of purchasing the property.

 I hope you’ve got something from reading this article on selling my house on a lease option